-1. General Data Protection Policy
+- 1. General Data Protection Policy

-2. Mobile Working Policy
+- 2. Mobile Working Policy

-3. Data Retention and Disposal Policy
+- 3. Data Retention and Disposal Policy

-4. Subject Access Request Policy
+- 4. Subject Access Request Policy

-5. Data Breach Checklist
+- 5. Data Breach Checklist

-6. Joint Controllers Data Sharing Agreement
+- 6. Joint Controllers Data Sharing Agreement

-7. Data Controller and Data Processor Agreement
+- 7. Data Controller and Data Processor Agreement

-8. Privacy Notice
+- 8. Privacy Notice

-This Policy is publicly published on the Chambers website under THOMAS STERN's profile and is accordingly constructively brought to the attention of all clients, potential clients, sources of instruction (whether solicitors, public bodies or via direct access), other members of the Bar, staff, employees, regulatory bodies such as the BSB or ICO, third-party contractors and service providers, and any other person with whom THOMAS STERN deals as a barrister.
+This Policy is publicly published on the Chambers website under GMs profile and is accordingly constructively brought to the attention of all clients, potential clients, sources of instruction (whether solicitors, public bodies or via direct access), other members of the Bar, staff, employees, regulatory bodies such as the BSB or ICO, third-party contractors and service providers, and any other person with whom GM deals as a barrister.

-This Policy will govern all aspects of THOMAS STERN's practice and activities as a Data Controller.
+This Policy will govern all aspects of GM's practice and activities as a Data Controller.

-The Joint Controllers Data Sharing Agreement and Data Controller and Data Processor Agreement making up part of this Policy will be binding upon any person, organisation or body with whom THOMAS STERN engages with respectively as a Joint Data Controller with THOMAS STERN or as a Data Processor instructed or contracted by THOMAS STERN.
+The Joint Controllers Data Sharing Agreement and Data Controller and Data Processor Agreement making up part of this Policy will be binding upon any person, organisation or body with whom GM engages with respectively as a Joint Data Controller with GM or as a Data Processor instructed or contracted by GM.

-THOMAS STERN also adheres to 6 Pump Court's Data Protection, Privacy and Information Management Policy, which is publicly available on Chambers' website.
+GM also adheres to 6 Pump Court's Data Protection, Privacy and Information Management Policy, which is publicly available on Chambers' website.